TTUSDC/node-js-sdc/1-Basics/README.md

 # Lesson 1: Basics

 ### What is NodeJS
-* A JavaScript Runtime for the Server
+* A JavaScript Runtime that will let developers run javascript on the server
 * **What it used to be**
     * A really shitty language that no one liked to use since it it was only used on the browser and people wanted to use "real" programming languages.